-Just twenty minutes to Whakapapa skifield and twenty-five minutes to the start of the Tongariro Alpine Crossing, Wood Pigeon Lodge is an ideal base for all local summer and winter activities in the Tongariro World Heritage and Whanganui River areas.
-In this natural setting you can wake to the sound of tui and bellbirds from the private bush and neighbouring conservation reserve.
+Just 20 minutes to Whakapapa ski-field and 25 minutes to the start of the Tongariro Alpine Crossing, Wood Pigeon Lodge is an ideal base for all local summer and winter activities in the Tongariro World Heritage and Whanganui River areas.
+In this natural setting you can wake to the sound of tui and bellbirds from the private bush and neighboring conservation reserve.
 It is quiet and secluded with volcano, rural, and Raurimu Spiral views.

 Wood Pigeon Lodge is a great destination all year round for skiing and snowboarding, mountain biking, walking including the Tongariro Crossing, kayaking, rafting and sightseeing.
-They offer two delightfully rustic accommodation options called the Barn and The Hut; both are unique, cosy and have spectacular views.
+They offer three delightfully rustic accommodation options called The Treehouse, Tthe Barn and The Hut; each is unique, cosy and have spectacular views.

 The Barn is located well away from Top Mill Road, which is a quiet 'no exit' road, therefore giving guests privacy and comfort.
 You will feel like you are away from it all and free to enjoy the privacy of the bush garden with the birds that abound, including the native wood pigeon which gives the business its name.
 The smaller accommodation unit is The Hut.
 It has stunning views of all three volcanoes (Tongariro, Ngauruhoe and Ruapehu) and is also set in a peaceful, rural environment but is still just minutes from the cafés, bars, and ski-rentals of Raurimu and National Park villages.